PierUgit/enhanced-allocatables/README.md

 # Enhanced Fortran allocatable arrays
-appending the allocatable arrays to be dynamically reallocatable/resizable
+Extending the allocatable arrays to be dynamically reallocatable/resizable

 ## Proposal